data2health/mtip-tutorial/docs/lessons/Lesson5.md

 	- Go to [settings](https://github.com/settings/profile) and upload any picture (it doesn't have to be your face)
 - Create a repository
 	- For directions specific to CD2H Phase II projects, see the FAQ [here](https://docs.google.com/document/d/1UNNxrOpHm7B9hw2Xn2JP_O1DYa7tCHx8OYEC1r0YAyU/edit#)
-	- give your new repository a name, like MTIP-test (don't worry, you can delete this later)
-	- Give it a description
-	- Make it public
-	- Click "Initialize this repository with a README"

 ### Markdown